kivikakk/comrak/README.md

           the resulting document

       --syntax-highlighting <THEME>
-          Syntax highlighting theme for fenced code blocks; specify a theme, or 'none' to disable
+          Syntax highlighting for fenced code blocks; 'css' for CSS classes (default), a theme name for inline styles, or 'none' to disable

-          [default: base16-ocean.dark]
+          [default: css]

       --list-style <LIST_STYLE>
           Specify bullet character for lists ("-", "+", "*") in CommonMark output